opensource-nepal/.github/profile/README.md

 OpenSource Nepal is a GitHub organization that aims to foster a vibrant open-source culture in Nepal.
 We believe in the power of collaboration, transparency, and sharing knowledge to drive innovation and solve real-world problems.
 Our community welcomes developers, designers, and enthusiasts of all levels of experience who are interested in open-source software.

+## Join Us on Discord

+Connect with us on Discord to engage in real-time discussions, ask questions, and stay updated on the latest happenings.
+[Join OpenSource Nepal Discord](https://discord.gg/2jcUACNAve).

 ## Organization Projects

 ### 1. commitlint